MATHEMA-GmbH/CoroutinesDotNet/Documentation/slides/chapter1.md

 </tr>
 </table>

-Characteristics
+**Characteristics**

 There are two predefined ways to pause a coroutine:

-    Waiting for a certain amount of seconds to have passed Waiting for a certain custom event to occur
+- Waiting for a certain amount of seconds to have passed
+- Waiting for a certain custom event to occur

 Additionally, Coroutine provides the following features:

-    Creation of custom events to wait for
+- Creation of custom events to wait for
-    No multi-threading, which allows for any kind of process to be executed in a coroutine, including rendering Thread-safety, which allows for coroutines to be started from different threads
+- No multi-threading, which allows for any kind of process to be executed in a coroutine
+- Thread-safety, which allows for coroutines to be started from different threads